datagrok-ai/public/help/domains/chem/chem.md

 1. Click the molecule in the spreadsheet, or within the similarity or diversity viewers.
 1. Sketch it by clicking the **Edit** icon on top of the reference molecule.

-To change search parameters like the similarity cutoff, fingerprints type<!--we only have Morgan?-->, or distance metric, edit the viewer's properties properties by clicking the **Gear** icon (to reveal, hover over the top of the viewer).
+To change search parameters like the similarity cutoff, fingerprints type<!--we only have Morgan?-->, or distance metric, edit the viewer's properties by clicking the **Gear** icon (to reveal, hover over the top of the viewer).

 You can customize each molecule tile in the similarity and diversity viewers to display data from any dataset column.
 To add column data, open the viewer properties and select the desired column using the **Molecule Properties** control.
 Color-coding applied to the selected column will be picked up and displayed in the viewers.
 You can choose between background or text color-coding using the **Apply Color To** control.
 To remove highlighting, clear the color-coding from the respective column in the dataset.